How to Dry Up Breast Milk: 7 Natural Ways & When to Wean

 Although these methods may not be 100% effective for all women, these natural strategies help to reduce breast milk production in just a few days:

-1. Avoid offering your breasts, even if the child is asking.
+1. Avoid offering feeds, even if the child is asking.
 Ideally, you should distract the child with other tasks and activities during breastfeeding time.
 You should avoid picking up or holding the child if unnecessary, as the mother’s scent can trigger the child to want to breastfeed.

 Women can also consult their OBGYN or family doctor to start medication that helps to dry-up breastmilk.
 These medications combined with the above natural methods can lead to a more rapid and efficient reduction in breast milk production.